lezinnahdumangas-del/7OOP_LAB_TASK/README.md

 ## 🌹 What I Believe In 🌹
 - 🌱 Everything happens for a reason.
 - 🎾 Do what makes you happy
-- 🪙 If you think money can't buy happiness, give it to me.
+- :money_with_wings: If you think money can't buy happiness, give it to me.

 ---